Biology Letters ECR Competition

 With this in mind, in 2022, Biology Letters launched their inaugural Early Career Researcher Competition aimed at early career researchers.
 The overall winner of the best published research article receives £1000 and the two runners-up receive £500 each (or currency equivalent).
 We hope the prizes are particularly helpful for supporting the recipients’ continued excellence in their field.

-Do you want to enter the competition in 2025?
+We are delighted to announce that the 2025 competition is now open until Wednesday 30 April 2025.
 Check out the terms and conditions, including eligibility and how to enter.
 If you have any questions, please contact the editorial office (biologyletters@royalsociety.org) at any time.

 2024 Prize